Sedgwick County Zoo releases statement after Bronx Zoo tiger tests positive for COVID-19

 WICHITA, Kan.
-(KSNW) – The Sedgwick County Zoo says they have implement additional protective procedures for keepers in areas with with big cats.
+(KSNW) – The Sedgwick County Zoo says they have implemented additional protective procedures for keepers in areas with with big cats.

 On Sunday, April 5, the Bronx Zoo announced that a Malayan tiger has tested positive for COVID-19.
 See statement from the Bronx Zoo here.